 A short hike takes you out to an overlook with access to the black sand beach below.
 During low tide, it’s possible to reach the troll formation — if you don’t mind getting your feet wet.

 Further along the drive, the Ring Road makes a short detour to Hvammstangi, known for it’s local seal colonies.
-An Icelandic Seal Centre on the harbourfront is the town’s prime attraction.
-We didn’t tour the centre but did have a fabulous lunch at the adjacent Sjavarborg Restaurant overlooking the water.
+An Icelandic Seal Centre on the harbor front is the town’s prime attraction.
+We didn’t tour the center but did have a fabulous lunch at the adjacent Sjavarborg Restaurant overlooking the water.